tonykim925/personalweb-5fa1e/src/pages/portfolio/project-2.md

 ---
 Photo Credit: sloanreview.mit.edu

-> Assuming people are rational decision-makers and would make these types of comparisons, then a successful wellness program would need to offer MORE desirable outcomes than competing alternatives.
+> Assuming people are rational decision-makers, then a successful wellness program would need to offer MORE desirable outcomes than competing alternatives.
 This is an essential element of building a successful wellness program.

-\<cite>

-Interdisciplinary Center for Healthy Workplaces
+> \<cite>Interdisciplinary Center for Healthy Workplaces </cite>

-\</cite>